 MDM allows organizations to manage both trust and user-specific certificates with it's Certificate Management capabilities.

-Adding certificates to the MDM server
+Adding certificates to MDM

 Admins can upload the required certificates on the MDM server and distribute it to managed devices.
 MDM also maintains the expiry details to ensure the certificates are renewed regularly.